usc-cloud/parallel-louvain-modularity/QuickStart.md

 <H2>Quick Start With Development VM</H2>

-Our distributed memory parallel implementation of Louvain community detection is based on MPI 2.0 runtime environemnt.
-Following instrcutions guide you through how to run a this implementation on a sample graph to detect communities.
+Our distributed memory parallel implementation of Louvain community detection is based on MPI 2.0 runtime environment.
+Following instructions guide you through how to run a this implementation on a sample graph to detect communities.

 Pre installed virtual machine is used in this guide which can be installed in your local machine.
-Following installation instructions assume a linux operating system environment.
+Following installation instructions assume a Linux operating system environment.

 <H3>Download Virtual Machine</H3>
 <p> Download the pre installed virtual machine from <a href="http://losangeles.usc.edu/usc-cloud/goffish/parallel-louvain-mpi.zip">here</a>